 An investor can view dozens of project presentations and startups each month.
 Beyond the potential and quality of the research in question, what can make one stand out from the rest?
 How to turn and adapt an idea into a story that captures a virtual potential public?

 In order to help entrepreneurs define their pitch and performance to investors, corporate ventures and scouts, Biocat is launching a specific program, led by two industry experts with a track record and consolidated experience, where each project or startup will receive coaching in a personalized way.

 Pitch Training Program is aimed at projects and startups that need to improve their presentation to investors, corporate ventures and scouts in the life sciences and health sector.
-The program will help you to know what are the strengths in the communication of your project and the critical points to make a qualitative leap in the transmission of your message, both from the point of view of content (business model) and form ( performance).
+The program will help participants to know what are the strengths in the communication of their project and the critical points to make a qualitative leap in the transmission of their message, both from the point of view of content (business model) and form ( performance).